Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

     * [ease into writing](/posts/ease-into-writing/) by adding Zettel notes to the outline, pasting their contents.
 This works [without you trying so hard.](/posts/write-book-without-even-trying-so-hard/)
 * [Divide composing from editing your texts](/posts/writing-composing-revising/) to reach a state of flow and get faster at finishing your projects.
 * [Publish iteratively](/posts/publish-iteratively/).
+* Field Report: [A PhD About Writing with His Zettelkasten](/posts/henrik-zettelkasten-paper-submission/).
+Henrik talks about his process from draft to submission, to revision, to being accepted in a journal.

 ## Reading